ballerina-platform/ballerina-lang/stdlib/database/mysql/src/main/ballerina/mysql/Module.md

 ```

 3. Local shareable connection pool
-If you create a record of type `sql:PoolOptions` and reuse that in the configuration of multiple clients, for each
+If you create a record of type `sql:PoolOptions` and reuse that in the configuration of multiple clients, a shared
-set of clients that connect to the same database instance with the same set of properties, a shared connection pool
+connection pool will be created for each set of clients that connect to the same database instance with the same set of
-will be created.
+properties.

 ```ballerina
 mysql:Client testDB1;